WEATHER 12-13 I Wanna Know Have You Ever Seen The Rain ? - NewsBreak

 As for today:Wednesday Showers and thunderstorms likely, then showers and possibly a thunderstorm after noon.
 High near 61.
 South southeast wind around 15 mph, with gusts as high as 25 mph.
 Chance of precipitation is 100%.
 New rainfall amounts between a quarter and half of an inch possible.
 Wednesday Night Showers and possibly a thunderstorm before 3am, then a slight chance of showers between 3am and 4am.
 Low around 41.
 South wind 5 to 15 mph becoming west southwest in the evening.
 Winds could gust as high as 25 mph.
 Chance of precipitation is 100%.

-The post WEATHER 12-13 I Wanna Know Have You Ever Seen The Rain ? appeared first on Wilson County Source .
+The post WEATHER 12-13 I Wanna Know Have You Ever Seen The Rain ? appeared first on Cheatham County Source .

 Comments / 0